nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 **Viewing DoctorAppointment Objects**

-4. DoctorAppointmentInstance then executes the DoctorAppointmentList Command object by running `DoctorAppointmentList.execute()`.
+4. DoctorAppointmentInstance then executes the DoctorAppointmentList Command object by running `DoctorAppointmentListCommand.execute()`.
 5. `AppointmentList.listAppointment()` is called, and will iterate through the objects in ArrayList<DoctorAppointment> appointmentList.
 6. DoctorAppointment Objects matching the user input present in the array list will be displayed.
 7. Control is then returned to DoctorAppointmentInstance.